 The types of cases/ matters handled at the Ogun State Multi-Door Courthouse include Tenancy, Land disputes, Loan recovery, Partnership disputes, Child custody, Malicious damage, Probate matters, Assault, Breach of peace, Stealing, Obtaining money under false pretense etc.

-There are three Ogun State Multi-Door Courthouses located at Abeokuta, Ijebu-ode and Sagamu.
+There are four Ogun State Multi-Door Courthouses located at Abeokuta, Ijebu-ode, Sagamu and Otta.

 The choice of Alternative Dispute Resolution Mechanisms available at the Ogun State Multi-Door Courthouse are: